vanniktech/gradle-maven-publish-plugin/README.md

 # Sample

 This Gradle plugin is using itself to publish any of the updates.
-It applies a previously released version in the build.gradle just as mentioned above and sets the Grale properties in this [gradle.properties](gradle.properties).
+It applies a previously released version in the build.gradle just as mentioned above and sets the Gradle properties in this [gradle.properties](gradle.properties).

 # License